Environmental LeadershipCertificate of Advanced Study

 - Public Participation and Decision Making: Theory and Application (EST 635, Offered Spring Semester)

-All courses are available through an online format.
-Courses are designed to accommodate working professionals’ schedules and to cultivate a vibrant community of learners and practitioners.
-Course activities include readings, instructor-developed video presentations and podcasts, guided exercises, online discussions, and completion of class exercises towards a final project.
-Dr. Hirsch regularly engages with students in the Certificate Program in online discussions, synchronous learning sessions, and regular office hours online/by phone and by appointment.
+All courses are offered online and designed to accommodate working professionals' schedules.
+Course activities include readings, instructor-developed video presentations and podcasts, guided exercises, online discussions, and completion of class exercises toward a final project.
+Students regularly engage with the professor in online discussions, synchronous learning sessions, and phone or online office hours.

 Instructor and Program Chair

-Hirsch has played a facilitative role in a variety of sustainable change processes, both in the United States and internationally.
-Organizations he has worked with include Cornell Cooperative Extension, Onondaga Environmental Institute, Town of Dewitt, New York State Department of Environmental Conservation, Tanzanian Department of Wildlife Management, Peruvian Society for Environmental Law, the Center for Natural Resources and Environmental Studies in Vietnam, Worldwide Fund for Nature, and the Georgia Community Loan Fund.
+Hirsch has played a facilitative role in a variety of sustainable change processes, both in the United States and internationally, working for organizations from the New York State Department of Environmental Conservation to the Tanzanian Department of Wildlife Management, the Peruvian Society for Environmental Law, and the Center for Natural Resources and Environmental Studies in Vietnam.

-Dr. Hirsch is a Board Member with the Association for Interdisciplinary Studies.
+Dr. Hirsch has served as a Board Member with the Association for Interdisciplinary Studies, a Senior Research Fellow with the National Council for Science and the Environment, and a Fellow with Planet Forward at George Washington University.
 He teaches courses in environmental philosophy, policy, and decision-making.

 EST 640 / Environmental Thought and Ethics (3 credits; Offered in the Fall Semester)